 Senators Demand Answers From CFPB Head After Student Loan Watchdog's Resignation

-Seeking to "evaluate the independence and effectiveness" of the federal Consumer Financial Protection Bureau's student loan office, fifteen Senate Democrats sent a terse letter Thursday evening to Mick Mulvaney, the CFPB's acting director.
+Seeking to "evaluate the independence and effectiveness" of the federal Consumer Financial Protection Bureau's student loan office, 15 Senate Democrats sent a terse letter Thursday evening to Mick Mulvaney, the CFPB's acting director.
 The letter was first obtained by NPR.

 The letter arrived on Mulvaney's desk less than three weeks after the CFPB's student loan watchdog, Seth Frotman, stepped down, writing in a fiery resignation letter to Mulvaney that, under the acting director's leadership, "the Bureau has abandoned the very consumers it is tasked by Congress with protecting.
 Instead, you have used the Bureau to serve the wishes of the most powerful financial companies in America."